 - Maximum effort has been made to verify the exact identity of all airlines in the EU Safety List, including through the introduction, if known, of the specific unique letter codes assigned to each airline by the International Civil Aviation Organisation (ICAO), of the State of certification and of the air operator certificate (or operating licence) number.

-- Nonetheless, complete verification has not been possible in all cases owing to a total lack of information surrounding some airlines that might be operating on the border of, or altogether outside, the recognised international aviation regime.
-It can therefore not be excluded that there might be companies operating in good faith under the same trading name as an airline included on the Community list.
+- Nonetheless, complete verification has not been possible in all cases, owing for example to a lack of information surrounding some airlines that might be operating on the border of, or altogether outside, the recognised international aviation regime.
+It can therefore not be excluded that there might be airlines which are not banned, but happen to operate under the same trading name as an airline included in the EU Safety List.

 - Also, the Commission does not necessarily know the name and other details of each airline that is certified by a country of which all the airlines are subject to an operating ban.
 Although the name of such airline, unknown to the Commission, will not figure on the EU Safety List, it is nevertheless banned from operating within the European Union because of the ban on all airlines registered in that country.

 - Airlines subjected to an operating ban could be permitted to operate within the European Union by using wet-leased aircraft of an airline which is not subject to an operating ban, provided that the relevant safety standards are complied with.
 The aircraft being used in such operations could be branded as if it belonged to the fleet of the banned airline.

 - This notice is for information only and has no legally-binding effects.
 In any event, the interpretation of Union law is ultimately the role of the Court of Justice of the European Union.

 - The European Commission does not guarantee the correctness of the information provided by this web application, nor does the European Commission assume any responsibility for any damage which would result from any kind of use of this web application.